 - Portable Storage Containers: If you need to access your belongings more frequently, a portable storage container placed on your property can be a convenient alternative.
 These containers can be locked and are available in various sizes to accommodate different storage needs.

 If moving furniture and large items out of the house isn’t feasible, consider covering and securing them in place to protect them from dust, dirt, and accidental damage.
+Use painter’s tape to secure protective materials like plastic sheeting or cardboard to prevent damage to walls, corners, and even doors throughout the renovation process.
+This includes items like beds, which can be easily damaged by dust and debris.
 Even if you are storing some items in a secure location, it’s wise to take additional precautions to ensure their safety.

 - Use a Pallet Cage for Bulky Items: For heavy or bulky items that need to stay on-site, storing them in a pallet cage can offer additional protection.
 A pallet cage can help keep these items contained and away from the main renovation area, reducing the risk of damage.
 It also makes it easier to move the items around if needed.

 During a renovation, it’s crucial to create a designated “safe zone” for items that are valuable, fragile, or sentimental.
+It is also important to keep an inventory of belongings in the remodeling area, documenting the condition and location of items, and taking photos for insurance purposes.
 This area should be off-limits to workers and clearly marked as a no-entry zone.
+Having a designated safe zone enhances the convenience of managing and protecting your valuables during the renovation process.

 - Store Valuables in a Locked Room: If possible, choose a room that will not be affected by the renovation to store valuable items.
 Lock the room and keep the key in a secure location.
 This space can also be used to store items like jewelry, important documents, or family heirlooms.